pinobatch/numism/docs/gb_coins.md

 [TASVideos GB Accuracy Tests] lists a set of Game Boy emulator test ROMs by Blargg that measure CPU-visible behaviors.
-The tests show the following results in NO$GMB final, VisualBoyAdvance-M 2.1.4, KiGB v2.05, BGB 1.5.8, Gambatte r696, mGBA 0.9-6554-a2cd8f6cc, and Goomba Color 2019-05-04:
+The tests show the following results in NO$GMB final, VisualBoyAdvance-M 2.1.4, KiGB v2.05, BGB 1.5.8, Gambatte r696, BizHawk 2.5.2 Gambatte, mGBA 0.9-6554-a2cd8f6cc, and Goomba Color 2019-05-04:

 - CPU Instrs
-  NO$GMB and KiGB 9 of 11; VBA-M, BGB, Gambatte, mGBA, and Goomba pass
+  NO$GMB and KiGB 9 of 11; VBA-M, BGB, mGBA, and Goomba pass
 - DMG Sound
-  KiGB _crashes;_ NO$GMB 0 of 12; Goomba 1 of 12; VBA-M 7 of 12; mGBA 10 of 12; BGB and Gambatte pass
+  KiGB _crashes;_ NO$GMB 0 of 12; Goomba 1 of 12; VBA-M 7 of 12; mGBA 10 of 12; BGB passes
 - Halt bug
   All but KiGB and Goomba pass
 - Instr Timing
-  NO$GMB and KiGB hang; Goomba fails #255; VBA-M, BGB, Gambatte, and mGBA pass
+  NO$GMB and KiGB hang; Goomba fails #255; VBA-M, BGB and mGBA pass
 - Mem Timing 2
-  KiGB _crashes;_ NO$GMB and Goomba 0 of 3; VBA-M 2 of 3; BGB, Gambatte, and mGBA pass
+  KiGB _crashes;_ NO$GMB and Goomba 0 of 3; VBA-M 2 of 3; BGB and mGBA pass
 - OAM Bug
   NO$GMB, KiGB, and Goomba fail LCD Sync, rendering others unmeasurable;
-  VBA-M, BGB, Gambatte, and mGBA 3 of 8
+  VBA-M, BGB, and mGBA 3 of 8

 SameBoy v0.13.6 passes everything.
+Results of Gambatte Classic and BizHawk Gambatte are identical to BGB.

 These emulators have not yet been tested: